 - a) How does your institution ensure that the same academic standards and requirements are applied to the program on campus and through distance learning?
-If the curriculum in the Distance Education program differs from that of the on-ground program, please identify the differences. - The curriculum for the Distance Education program is the same as the face-to-face on campus version.
-The courses have the same template/syllabi, instructors, and requirements.
-Students may participate either on campus or via an online format. - b) Are the courses that make up the distance learning program offered in a sequence or configuration that allows timely completion of requirements?
+If the curriculum in the Distance Education program differs from that of the on-ground program, please identify the differences. - The Computer Science Department ensures this through regular faculty meetings, collaboration with the university's Institute for Teaching, Learning and Academic Leadership, and the review of student feedback in the form of general surveys or official evaluation reports completed at the end of each semester.
+There are no differences in curriculum between the on-ground in the classroom program and the distance education program. - b) Are the courses that make up the distance learning program offered in a sequence or configuration that allows timely completion of requirements? - Yes, these courses are offered in a sequence that follows our pre-requisite/co-requisite schedule.
+The aim of our programs, regardless of modality, is to offer coursework with a frequency that does not hinder a student's momentum towards degree completion.
+The department works with academic advisors and the Registrar's office to facilitate this.